oemunoz/Wikka-reveal-handler/Readme.md

 Easy steps:

 1. Put this repo on "/plugins/handlers/reveal" directory.
+2. Edit the Wakka.class.php for allow the reveal handler.

 ## Why?
 Is a very easy way to create and follow presentations with reveal.js.